 Additionally, there are many other elements, such as expertise and abilities.
 Easily replaceable hard skills could be the deciding factor.

 Some argue that the market will phase out specialists because their software skills are easily replaceable.
 Indeed, when the learning curve of software gets lower, even beginners can quickly gain proficiency.
 Therefore, software skills are not as valuable.
 As a result, mid-level and senior designers often delegate design tasks to their subordinates.
 It is, therefore, critical for them to understand the value of software, not just how to operate it.

 Apart from technical

-After hearing both sides of the argument, I believe either design generalists or specialists should get respected as long as they are dedicated to the work.
-There’s no need to compare them or figure out who came first.
+After considering both sides of the argument, design generalists and specialists should be given respect as long as they are dedicated to their work.
+Comparing them or determining who came first is unnecessary.

 The core of the design is to address issues.
 Full-stack engineers are not superior to front-end engineers, nor should general practitioners be compared to specialists.
 Designers all have the same purpose.
 Specialists and generalists are capable in their respective areas as long as they can solve problems.

 Of course, each company’s foundation, positioning, and services will affect its preference for certain types of talent.
 Some companies prefer specialists, while others may prefer generalists.
 Before I hire, I used to look at the nature of the job and the team’s existing skills.
 It is unfortunate not to hire someone with exceptional skills.
 Still, as a recruiter, I know exactly which cards are missing from the deck.
 Sometimes, you don’t get the job; maybe you’re not the person they need.